Office HoursBy appointment

 WebsiteBirman Productions, Inc.

-His production company, Daniel H. Birman Productions, Inc., is in active development on a number of television series and specials.
+His production company, Birman Productions, Inc., is in active development and production on a number of series and specials.
 They recently secured the rights to a seven-volume bestselling nonfiction book series called The Hinges of History by acclaimed author Thomas Cahill.

-Birman currently serves on the Board of Governors for the Television Academy representing the documentary peer group, and is also chairman of the membership committee.
+Birman currently serves on the Board of Governors for the Television Academy representing the documentary peer group.

 Birman is the faculty advisor and executive producer for IMPACT, USC Annenberg's award-winning television newsmagazine show.

 Colloquia and Guest Lectures

 Birman is frequently invited to academic institutions around the nation to give guest lectures about his work.
 He participated in dozens of panel discussions about juvenile justice issues in America for Me Facing Life: Cyntoia's Story.
 He produced a panel at the Television Academy called, “What is Nonfiction?”, featuring executives leading the charge in television.
 He presented his Europa documentary to an international space research organization, and for NASA scientists at the Jet Propulsion Laboratory (JPL).
 He presented at a national writer’s conference and led a panel on journalistic malpractice in reporting healthcare.
 He led panels for Realscreen Summit in Washington, D.C. and Television Academy nonfiction panels for educators and students entering television.
 He has also been invited to judge documentaries on various industry committees, among which include the International Documentary Association and the Shanghai Television Festival, China’s premiere television awards competition.

 JOUR 405: Non-Fiction Television